in Giving Back

 - Many were taken to a local church for an Easter dinner.

-These efforts by our local leaders not only are alleviating the suffering, but they have inspired other to join the effort to help the homeless, including many of us at Holland Litho.
-In fact, we have teamed up with Lifeline, an organization providing stable transitional shelters for the homeless.
+These efforts by our local leaders not only are alleviating the suffering, but they have inspired other to join the effort to help the homeless, including some of us at Holland Litho.
+In fact, we have teamed up with Lifeline Ministries, an organization providing stable transitional shelters for the homeless.

-The Conestoga Hut is a prototype of a quick shelter option for individuals and couples who are experiencing homelessness.
-The hut is designed as a hard-shelled, insulated tent structure that can be built with a group of a few volunteers with minimal construction experience.
+The Conestoga Cabin is a quick, inexpensive shelter option for individuals and couples who are experiencing homelessness.
+The residential cabin (RC) is designed as a hard-shelled, insulated tent structure that can be built with a group of a few volunteers with minimal construction experience.
 It is a modular design that can be assembled, disassembled and refurbished.
 Overall dimensions are 6’ wide x 14’ long by roughly 8’ tall (inside height is approx 6’ from floor to ceiling).

-Lifeline would like to have 30 of these huts built before this coming winter, sited at a facility that will provide bathrooms, showers and laundry rooms.
+Lifeline Ministries would like to have several dozen of these RCs and/or RVs installed before this coming winter, sited at a facility that will provide bathrooms, showers and laundry rooms.
 With the help of volunteers, we hope to provide three meals a day.

 At the heart of this effort is a program for social engagement between community members (volunteers), and various organizations.
 The purpose of this program is to develop a positive support system.
 Within this program we work to:

-- Assess and help with documentation (if needed).
+- Assess and help individuals with documentation (if needed).

 - Connect and meet them where they are.